davisenra/infuse/README.md

 $container->bind('some_scalar', fn () => 42);
 ```

-You can also create a ready to use Container from a previously built definitions array:
+You can also create a ready to use Container from a definitions array:

 ```php
 // definitions.php